top of page

 Without the proper service information, it makes it very difficult to do the job properly, this will include diagnostic fault code information, testing procedures, and detailed schematics including components, current direction flow and required torque settings.

-The Picture above is of a Generation 2 Toyota Prius where a build-up of corrosion on the pins of the High Voltage battery ECU has caused increased resistance and resulted in a very minor Fire.
+The Picture above is of a Generation 2 Toyota Prius where a build-up of corrosion on the pins of the High Voltage battery ECU voltage sensor connector to the frame wire, there has been increased resistance, resulting in a battery system failure.

 Necessary Insurances